 Most transactions involving methyl bromide (e.g., production, transfer, sale) must be reported to EPA.
 If you are not sure if you need to report to EPA, please contact us.

 Methyl bromide reporting forms are due 45 days after the end of the quarterly reporting period.
-Sign all reporting forms, and submit them to EPA either by mail or fax.
 Certification forms for the order/purchase of methyl bromide for critical uses or QPS applications do not need to be submitted to EPA.

-For methyl bromide laboratory suppliers: Please use the Laboratory Supplier Quarterly Report located with the Class I reporting forms to report on the amount of methyl bromide purchased from producers and/or importers and sold to laboratory customers.
-Please note that you will need to manually enter methyl bromide as a chemical in column A of Sections 4 and 5 of the reporting form.
+For methyl bromide laboratory suppliers: Please use the Class I Laboratory Supplier Quarterly Report to report on the amount of methyl bromide purchased from producers and/or importers and sold to laboratory customers.